TrynkaLab/tglow-core/README.md

 - cp_cell_channel: cellpose channel for cell segmentation

-First stage the data so its accesible on the lustre
+First stage the data so its accesible on the lustre.
+IMPORTANT, as it needs access to /nfs to stage the index xml, run this through a job in the imaging queue, otherwise it will crash.

 ```
 OUTPUT=./output